 Marsh hellebore

 Plants

-Habitat: Riparian forestsWell waters
+Habitat: Riparian forestsFountain waters

-Plant species: orchids
+Plant species: Orchids

+Marsh hellebore